John Frusciante: Collaborations with Omar Rodríguez-López

 Frusciante played guitar on five Mars Volta studio albums, as well as Rodríguez-López's solo albums Se Dice Bisonte, No Búfalo and Calibration (Is Pushing Luck and Key Too Far).
 He also functioned as executive producer for Rodríguez-López's directorial film debut, The Sentimental Engine Slayer.
 The film debuted at the Rotterdam Film Festival in February 2010.
 Along with work on the film, Frusciante and Rodríguez-López have released two collaborative records in May 2010.
 The first is the album Omar Rodriguez Lopez & John Frusciante, an album with just the two of them, the other a quartet record, Sepulcros de Miel, consisting of Rodríguez-López, Frusciante, Juan Alderete and Marcel Rodríguez-López.

 In a 2012 interview with Blare Magazine, when asked about possible future collaborations with Frusciante, Omar Rodríguez-López said: "Maybe in the future, but John's in a different place right now.
 He's in a place where he couldn't care less about putting things out or about something being a product.
 He's living by different standards right now with a different philosophy, so he doesn't want to be a part of anything that he knows is going to end up being a product.
 A Mars Volta record definitely ends up being a product."

-Musical style
+Artistry and legacy

 When the intellectual part of guitar playing overrides the spiritual, you don't get to extreme heights.